pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 * Use only hashes and loops.
 * Everything in one unterminating loop... everything
 * Do it all in one function, no if statements
-* Code creates chaos
+* Code creates chaos, remove chaos.
-* Code creates chaose, programmers are supposed to remove chaos.
+* 5 years later, it is still being executed?
 * Do it with recursion
 * You don't need it
 * Explain bittorrent to a child